About DNS Checks

 DNS records come in a variety of types, and NodePing's checks can handle several of the more common types.
 This check can do the following types of lookups: ANY, A, CNAME, MX, NS, PTR, SOA, and TXT.
 These are described in more detail below.
 The NodePing checks also let you optionally look for specific information in the response sent back from the DNS server.

 - A - IPv4 address record.
 This is the basic record used to turn a name into an IP address.

 - CNAME - alias one name to another name.

 - MX - maps a domain name with a list of mail servers for that domain.

 - NS - lists domain name servers that are authoritative for a domain.

-- SOA - "start of authority" record, which basically means it returns authoritive information about a domain.
+- SOA - "start of authority" record, which returns authoritative information about a domain.

 - TXT - Text records, used to store a variety of information.

 NodePing's DNS checks are an important part of an overall server monitoring strategy.
 The checks are very flexible, and can be used to verify a variety of critical aspects of your overall DNS health.
 On the most basic level, they can be used for making sure that a DNS server is up and responding.
 Particularly if you run your own DNS server, this check is useful in making sure that the DNS server is available.
 You can also check to make sure that your DNS servers are responding correctly to specific queries.
 And, you can use them to make sure the public view of the DNS for your services and hosts are correct.